Cooperative Society Audit – Roles, Types & Features

 What are the different types of Society Audits?

-• Continuous Vigilance: Adopted in significant institutions with extensive daily transactions, concurrent society audit report ensures a continuous examination of accounts throughout the year.
+• Continuous Vigilance: Adopted in significant institutions with extensive daily transactions, concurrent society audit reports ensure a continuous examination of accounts throughout the year.

 • Cost Dynamics: The cost of a concurrent audit is absorbed by the societies themselves, emphasizing their commitment to ensuring financial transparency and accuracy.